Skip to main content

 Troubleshooting

 This page covers the most common issues you might hit and how to diagnose them.
-Start with ados diag for a full system dump, then work through the relevant section below.
+Start with ados or ados status --json, then work through the relevant section below.

 Flight controller not detected

-Symptoms: ados status shows FC: False.
-No telemetry in Mission Control.
-MAVLink screen in TUI shows “disconnected.”
+Symptoms: ados status shows MAVLink is not connected.
+No telemetry appears in Mission Control.

 Verify the UART cable is connected between the FC and the companion computer.
 Make sure TX goes to RX and RX goes to TX (crossover).
 Check voltage levels (most FCs use 3.3V UART; some use 5V TTL, which can damage a 3.3V SBC input).List available serial ports: